DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 # E1.
 Blinsky Toys
 <span class="citation"><em>This scene takes place in Chapter 5: Area N7.</em></span>

-After receiving Madam Eva’s request in [[Arc C - Into the Valley]] to purchase and deliver a toy for her great grand-niece, Arabelle, the players can get directions to Vallaki’s local toy shop, Blinsky Toys, by asking Urwin Martikov, Danika Dorakova, or most native Vallakians for directions.
+After receiving Madam Eva’s request in [[Act I - Into the Mists/Arc C - Into the Valley]] to purchase and deliver a toy for her great grand-niece, Arabelle, the players can get directions to Vallaki’s local toy shop, Blinsky Toys, by asking Urwin Martikov, Danika Dorakova, or most native Vallakians for directions.
 Blinsky Toys can now be found on the northern edge of Vallaki's town square, which is as described in <span class="citation">N8.
 Town Square (p.
 119)</span>.

 > [!profile]+ **Profile: Gadof Blinsky**
 >